seanWLawrence/sushi-commerce/src/pages/contact-form-success.md

 ---
-title: Thanks!
 template: page
+title: Contact form success!
 tags:
-  - "Success"
+  - Success
 ---

-We appreciate your message and look forward to talking soon!
+Thank you for your message!
+We look forward to talking with you shortly.
+In the meantime, check out our [products](/products) and [blog posts](/posts).